| Title: | The ScottKnott Clustering Algorithm |

 sig.level |

-Level of Significance used in the SK algorithm to create the groups of means.
-The default value is 0.05. |
+Significance level used in the SK algorithm to form the

 round |

-Integer indicating the number of decimal places. |
+Integer indicating the number of decimal places.
+Default is

 ... |